Shiapum/kickstarter-analysis/README.md

 - What are some limitations of this dataset?
   * The limitation I can see is that the data has not been updated since 2017.
 If the dataset is continuosly updated, we should be able to find newer trends.
-  * New columns we can add are goal in USD and pledged in USD, to standarize the currency in the dataset and have a
+  * New columns we can add are goal in USD and pledged in USD, to standarize the currency in the dataset and have a better "outcomes based on goals" table.

 - What are some other possible tables and/or graphs that we could create?
   * Some information that can help to deepen the conclusion can be: